Deep Manifold Embedding for Hyperspectral Image Classification: Manifold Embedding in Deep Learning

-As shown in Fig. \ref{fig:flowchart}, the closer samples are on the manifold, the higher probability the samples have of belonging to the same sub-class.
-Therefore, the distance between the sample ${\bf x}_{h_i}$ and its $b$ nearest neighbors $N_b({\bf x}_{h_i})$ is assumed to distribute on a certain linear manifold and can be calculated under the Euclidean distance,
+As shown in Fig. \ref{fig:flowchart}, {the closer samples on the manifold have higher probability to belong to the same sub-class.} Therefore, the distance between the sample ${\bf x}_{h_i}$ and its $b$ nearest neighbors $N_b({\bf x}_{h_i})$ is assumed to distribute on a certain linear manifold and can be calculated under the Euclidean distance,

-Then, the weights of the edges on the undirected graph on the $s-$th class are defined as follows:
+Then, the weights of the edges on the undirected graph {of} the $s-$th class are defined as follows:

-In the data manifold, the geodesic distance \cite{geodesic} can be used to measure the distance between different samples on the manifold.
-The geodesic distance on the manifold can be transformed by the shortest path on the graph $G_{s}$.
+{Generally, the geodesic distance \cite{geodesic} can be used to measure the distance between different samples on the manifold \cite{isomap}}.
+The geodesic distance on the manifold can be transformed {as} the shortest path on the graph $G_{s}$.
 Then, the distance between the sample ${\bf x}_{h_p}$ and ${\bf x}_{h_q}$ on the manifold can be calculated by

 where ${\bf x}_{\gamma_1}={\bf x}_{h_p},{\bf x}_{\gamma_l}={\bf x}_{h_q}, {\bf x}_{\gamma_i}\in N_b({\bf x}_{\gamma_{i-1}}) (i=2,\cdots,l)$.

 This work uses the Dijkstra algorithm \cite{dijkstra} to solve the optimization in Eq. \ref{eq:03}.
 Then, the distance matrix $S$ over the data manifold of the $s-$th class can be formulated by the pairwise distance $S({\bf x}_{h_p},{\bf x}_{h_q})$ between different samples.